-NAAPE aims to provide a North American and international forum for scholars working at the intersection of philosophy and educational thought, where disciplines such as ethics, political philosophy, epistemology, philosophical anthropology, history, and others meet the practical challenges of teaching and learning.
+NAAPE aims to provide an international forum for scholars working at the intersection of philosophy and educational thought, where disciplines such as ethics, political philosophy, epistemology, philosophical anthropology, history, and others meet the practical challenges of teaching and learning.

 NAAPE aims to create a safe, supportive and inclusive environment that welcomes differences across racial, cultural, political, ethnic, economic and philosophical traditions.
 We seek to develop a community of scholars from Canada, USA, Mexico, Central America and around the world who engage with others in meaningful dialogue and respectful discourse that encourages mutual humanization.
 In addition, NAAPE seeks to include the voices of K-12 educators and graduate students in its administrative decisions by allotting two spots for each group on its Executive Committee.